Portsmouth F.C. Women: Recent history 2002–2022

 In the 2002/3 season the team were Champions of the South West Combination and moved up to the Premier League Southern Division, which was tier 2 of the women's game.

-The team recorded regular top half finishes, but competing for the title proved difficult, as Portsmouth Ladies lacked a permanent home and the financial backing needed to complete with the top teams.

 2011 saw the formation of the Women's Super League as tier 1 of the Women's game.
 This made the Premier League Southern Division that Portsmouth played in drop down to be the 3rd tier of the women's game.

 In the 2011/12 season Portsmouth Ladies gained promotion to the Premier League National division and tier 2.

 For the 2013/14 season a new league was introduced at tier 2 called the Women's Super League 2, or WSL2.
 Portsmouth's bid for a place in the new WSL2 failed, and they were subsequently placed into the Southern Division tier 3.

-The 2013/14 season saw live radio commentary of matches for the first time, provided by Express FM's Grassroots Football Show and later by South Coast Sports Radio.

 Portsmouth Ladies FA Cup record between 1970 and 2000 is unknown.
 Their best known FA Cup run to date came in the 2013–14 season, when they progressed all the way to the quarter final.
-They lost to WSL leaders Notts County, 2–0.
-County took 72 minutes to break down a resilient Portsmouth with England International Jess Clarke scoring County's second goal.

 In the 2014/15 season Portsmouth Ladies won the Southern Division under the management of Perry Northeast.
-They would narrowly miss out on promotion to tier 2 after losing the playoff game against Northern League Champions Sheff Utd 1–0 in the dying seconds of the game.